gatlin/tubes/README.md

 6 is a number
 ```

-This is primitive at the moment but it will work for any `Functor`, which is
+This is primitive at the moment but it will work for any `Functor`, such as
-pretty exciting.
+those which `fmap` in parallel or concurrently.
+I think this is exciting.

 Extended example: Arithmetic parsing
 ---